sjaturner/pitch/README.md

 If you are within the extremely select group of people who are interested in this and run Debian, I'd be fascinated to know what your stats were.
-And it would make an interesting Citizen Science project and a **very dull** game.

 If I had the skills, I'd turn this into an app and / or a webpage.
+It would make an interesting Citizen science project and a **very dull** game.

 I'm curious about absolute pitch perception and whether there are tricks to improve it.